SpaceEzhik/Text-2-SQL/readme.md

    user experience.
 4. Simplify auto-redirect logic: The current auto-redirect setup is somewhat chaotic, and a proper frontend will help streamline this process.
-5. Enhance model output processing: Improving the parsing and processing of model outputs is a key step to enhancing the overall application performance.

 ---